-Forward Documents entered into by an ETF with a Counterparty (and related cash deposits with the Counterparty) are expected to be the sole material assets of each ETF, and as such, each ETF is exposed to the credit risk associated with the Counterparty or Counterparties.
+Forward Documents entered into by an ETF with a Counterparty will be the sole material asset or assets of the ETF, and as such, the ETF is exposed to the credit risk associated with the Counterparty or Counterparties.
+A Counterparty may have relationships with any or all of the issuers whose securities are included in an Underlying Index which could conflict with the interests of an ETF or its Shareholders.
 An ETF's exposure to the credit risk of a Counterparty may be significant.
 A Counterparty may be able to terminate a Forward Document in certain circumstances, in which case an ETF may not be able to meet its investment objective.
-Furthermore, if a Counterparty were to default on its obligations under its Forward Documents, an ETF would become an unsecured creditor of the Counterparty in respect of the obligations of the Counterparty to the ETF under the Forward Documents and in respect of the related cash deposits.
+Furthermore, if a Counterparty were to default on its obligations under its Forward Documents, an ETF would become an unsecured creditor of the Counterparty in respect of the obligations of the Counterparty to the ETF under the Forward Documents.